A remark on deformation of Gromov non-squeezing: Proof of Theorem

-As explained in ~\cite[Section 3.5]{citePolyfoldGromov}, in a essentially identical situation, we may embed $\mathcal{M}$ into a natural polyfold setup of Hofer-Wysocki-Zehnder ~\cite{citeHWZapplicationsPolyfolds}.
-That is we express $\mathcal{M}$ as the zero set of an sc-Fredholm section of a suitable (tame, strong) $M$-polyfold bundle.
-The only difference with their setup is that they compactify $M$ to $S ^{2} \times T ^{2}$.
-We of course cannot compactify, and so we have to use the holomorphic trap idea, to force compactness of $\mathcal{M}$.
-Again as in ~\cite{citePolyfoldGromov}, we take the $M$-polyfold regularization of $\mathcal{M}$.
-This gives a one dimensional compact cobordism $\mathcal{M} ^{reg}$ between $\mathcal{M} ^{reg} _{0}$ and $\mathcal{M} ^{reg} _{1}$.
+Alternatively, we may use Hofer-Wysocki-Zehnder polyfold regularization in Gromov-Witten theory, especially as recently worked out in this present context by the team of Franziska Beckschulte, Ipsita Datta, Irene Seifert, Anna-Maria Vocke, and Katrin Wehrheim.
+We can also of course use other virtual approaches, but this is not instantaneous, for example if we were to invoke Pardon~\cite{cite_Pardon} then we would have needed to construct implicit atlases in the constrained case (this can be done of course).

-Now $\mathcal{M} ^{reg} _{0}$ is a point: corresponding to the unique $(J=J _{0})$-holomorphic class $A$, curve $u: \mathbb{CP} ^{1} \to M$ passing through $x _{0}$.
-Consequently, $\mathcal{M} ^{reg} _{1}$ is non-empty, that is there is a $J _{1}$-holomorphic class $A$ curve $u _{0}: \mathbb{CP} ^{1} \to M$ passing through $x _{0}$. \begin{remark} It is certainly possible that more classical, geometric perturbation style arguments may be adopted to the present problem.
-There are however difficulties: it is important for us to work with curves constrained to pass through a specific point, instead of doing homological intersection of an unconstrained evaluation cycle, with a point (as in the classical proof of Gromov non-squeezing).
-For without the specific constraint our moduli space is not even compact, and hence the homological intersection theory makes no sense.
-Such a constraint may not neatly fit into classical analytical framework of McDuff-Salamon ~\cite{citeMcDuffSalamonJholomorphiccurvesandsymplectictopology}. \end{remark}
+As explained in ~\cite[Section 3.5]{cite_PolyfoldGromov}, in a essentially identical situation, we may embed $\mathcal{M}$ into a natural polyfold setup of Hofer-Wysocki-Zehnder ~\cite{cite_HWZapplicationsPolyfolds}.
+More to the point, we express $\mathcal{M}$ as the zero set of an sc-Fredholm section of a suitable (tame, strong) $M$-polyfold bundle.
+The only difference with the setup of ~\cite[Section 3.5]{cite_PolyfoldGromov} is that they compactify $M$ to $S ^{2} \times T ^{2}$, to get a compact moduli space.
+We of course cannot compactify, but remember that we used the holomorphic trap idea to force compactness of $\mathcal{M}$.
+And so we are in an equivalent situation.